 This slow cooker jambalaya is an amazingly easy dish that’s packed with delicious chorizo sausage and chunky pieces of chicken.

-You will find that this dish is perfect just on its own but if you’re looking for a side dish to go with it then something like oven baked garlic bread works perfectly.
+You will find that this dish is perfect just on its own, but if you’re looking for a side dish to go with it, then something like oven-baked garlic bread works perfectly.

-If you love seeing things done visually then be sure to check out the video below.
-It will take you through all the steps to making this and show you what the final dish should like.
-You can find all my slow cooker video recipes over at YouTube.
+If you love to see how to cook a meal, then be sure to check out the video below.
+The video will take you through all the steps on how to make jambalaya in the slow cooker and show you what the final dish should look like.
+You can find all my slow cooker video recipes over on YouTube.

 Slow Cooker Jambalaya Recipe

 - 100 g (3.5 oz) chorizo sausage, sliced